Fiserv/Commerce-Hub/docs/Resources/Guides/Level23/Level23.md

 # Level II and III Purchase Cards

 <!-- theme: danger -->
-> We are enhancing the Commerce Hub to include Currency Conversion support and the documents related to the features will be released soon.
+> We are enhancing the Commerce Hub to include Level II and III purchase card support and the documents related to the features will be released soon.

-Commerce Hub can pass Level II & III data with purchase card and commercial card transactions.
-With a Level II & III data pass through solution, you can meet customer demand to provide invoice-level transaction details.
+Commerce Hub can pass Level II and III data with purchase card transactions.
+With a Level II and III data pass through solution, merchant's can meet card brand [data requirements](?path=docs/Resources/Guides/Level23/Level23-Data.md) and provide invoice-level transaction details.